-The Company maintains a Securities Trading Policy, which was amended on 31 December 2010, and is available on the Company website.
+The Company maintains a Securities Trading Policy, which was amended on 17 August 2011, and is available on the Company website.
 It is contrary to the Company's policy for directors, officers and employees to be engaged in short term trading of the Company's securities.
 All directors, officers and employees are prohibited from dealing in any QRxPharma Limited securities, except while not in possession of unpublished price sensitive information.
 Directors, officers and employees may only then deal in the Company's securities during a specified period of 45 days after the release of the Company's half-yearly or annual results, after release of the Company's Appendix 4C quarterly report for the quarter ended 31 March, after the AGM, or during the period in which the Company has a prospectus or other disclosure documents on issue under which people can subscribe for securities.
-Directors must obtain the approval of the Chairman and employees the approval of the Company's securities outside those periods.
+Directors must obtain the approval of the Chairman and employees the approval of the Company Secretary prior to dealing in the Company's securities outside those periods.